Thermalization and Hydrodynamics of Two-Dimensional Quantum Field Theories: Extensions

+\subsection{Large $c_{\rm UV}$ theories \footnote{We are thankful to Richard Davison for discussions that led to the identification of a mistake in a previous version of this section.
+We also thank Hesam Soltanpanahi for related discussions.}}

-In theories with a large number of degrees of freedom $c_{\rm UV}\gg 1$, the bound \eqref{eq_bound_detail} becomes weak, but the diffusion bound in \eqref{eq_diff_bound} gives a strong constraint at high temperatures \footnote{We have assumed that $D > D_{\rm cr}$ defined in \eqref{eq_Dcr}.
-This will be the case if $D$ is finite in the $c_{\rm UV}\to \infty$ limit, since $D_{\rm cr}=O(1/c_{\rm UV})$.}
+In theories with a large number of degrees of freedom $c_{\rm UV}\gg 1$, the bound \eqref{eq_bound_detail} becomes weak, but a diffusion bound of the form \eqref{eq_diff_bound} still gives a strong constraint at high temperatures.
+Physically, hydrodynamic fluctuations are suppressed by thermodynamic susceptibilities which scale with $c_{\rm UV}$, so that when $c_{\rm UV}\gg 1$ the hydrodynamic interactions that led to KPZ can be ignored, and the system is diffusive.
+We discuss the relevant bound for this situation in more detail in this section, and highlight an important subtlety in applying causality bounds to thermalization.

+First note that, strictly, the inequality \eqref{eq_boundz} bounds the time scale suppressing higher derivative corrections near the lightcone, as these are the corrections that need to be large enough to restore causality.
+Indeed, evaluating a retarded Green's function along the trajectory